stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 ![Token/s performance for larger models](/assets/images/llm-benchmark-large-models.png)

-It seems like a model with twice the size has roughly half of the eval rate.
-The large 70B parameters from Deepseek and Llama 3.3 only fit on the Quadro RTX 8000 and result in less than 12 token/s.
+It seems that a model with twice the size has roughly half of the eval rate.
+The large 70B parameter models from Deepseek and Llama 3.3 only fit on the Quadro RTX 8000 and result in less than 12 token/s – compare that with 71.6 token/s for llama3.1:8b on the Quadro RTX 8000.
+You have to decide whether the perceived model quality increase is worth the significant reduction in eval rate.

 ## Conclusion

-Considering used market prices as of today, I think the RTX A4000 for smaller models and the Quadro RTX 8000 for larger models give you the best value for the money.
+Considering used market prices as of May 2025, I think the RTX A4000 for smaller models and the Quadro RTX 8000 for larger models give you the best value for the money.
 I was surprised that both the performance and power consumption difference between the two Nvidia generations is not that large using Ollama.
-This might change however with different software or newer software generations.
+This might change however with different or newer software.
 I would also like to compare image generation and other "AI" use cases -- but that's a topic for another blog post.